 The Audit Committee may grant prior approval for Related Party Transaction which are repetitive in nature and are in the Ordinary Course of Business and satisfy the Arm’s length basis, subject to the compliance of conditions contained in Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-- Service availed in a professional capacity from body corporate/person;
+- Service availed in a professional capacity from a corporate body/person;

-- The following transaction(s) undertaken by the Independent Director with the Company or its holding, subsidiary, or associate company or their promoters or directors during the year:
+- The following transaction(s) undertaken by an independent director with the company or its holding, subsidiary, or associate company or their promoters or directors during the year:

-- reimbursement of expenses for attending board and other meetings;
+- Reimbursement of expenses for attending board and other meetings; and

 Details of any Related Party Transaction shall be disclosed to the Stock Exchanges as per the provisions of Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.